saphetor/varsome-api-client-python/README.md

 ## A basic API client implementation for [api.varsome.com](https://api.varsome.com)

 This tool contains examples for the Varsome API usage.
-It can be used against either the production server ([api.varsome.com](https://api.varsome.com)) or the staging server ( ([staging-api.varsome.com](https://staging-api.varsome.com)))
+It can be used against either the production server ([api.varsome.com](https://api.varsome.com)) or the staging server ([staging-api.varsome.com](https://staging-api.varsome.com)) or the stable api server ([stable-api.varsome.com](https://stable-api.varsome.com))

 ### Staging-api environment